niplav/site/notes.md

 * Large amounts of inequality
 * Strict schedules
 * Externally regulated sleep
-* Very dense rural living with little opportunity for time alone *and* paradoxically weak social bonds
+* Very dense urban living with little opportunity for time alone *and* paradoxically weak social bonds.
-* Subliminal external pressure to conform to a small envelope of ways of moving ones body and strong restrictions on noises one can make (there's ~no opportunities for loud screaming/shouting in urban living, or moving spastically)
+* Subliminal external pressure to conform to a small envelope of ways of moving ones body and strong restrictions on noises one can make (there's ~no opportunities for loud screaming/shouting in urban living, or moving spastically).
-* Exposure to highly addictive circumstances
+* Exposure to highly addictive circumstances (the internet, drugs, porn, gambling…).
-* Very little grounding in tangible real-world success when trying to accomplish things (e.g. not being able to touch/smell/feel the result of a complicated project at work or the wages received, as opposed to having made a new bag from fur, a rope from flax, a knife from flint)
+* Very little grounding in tangible real-world success when trying to accomplish things (e.g. not being able to touch/smell/feel the result of a complicated project at work or the wages received, as opposed to having made a new bag from fur, a rope from flax, a knife from flint).
+	* As a result less direct feedback on individual or group-performance on tasks, thus no grounding feedback that keeps harmful social structures in check.
-* Under-/mis-development of posture due to too little movement and under-/mis-development of feet and thus balance due to restrictive shoes from a young age
+* Under-/mis-development of posture due to insufficient movement and under-/mis-development of feet and thus balance due to restrictive shoes from a young age.

 My best guess is that foragers don't procrastinate in the way that industrialized people do, and that for a forager it's usually easy/obvious